-Awarded proposals will receive a total of $8,000 in Faculty research accounts, $10,000 for visiting speakers, and $15,000 for a follow-up conference.
+Awarded proposals will receive a total of $8,000 in Faculty research accounts (per year), $10,000 for visiting speakers (per year), and $15,000 for a follow-up conference.
 The HRC will, in addition, provide salaries and stipends for resident visiting scholars, postdoctoral fellows, and graduate student fellows.
 Teaching releases for Rice faculty can be negotiated between respective department chairs and their Deans, yet no compensation to departments will be made available to cover lost courses.

 Eligibility: A minimum of two Rice faculty in the humanities, broadly construed, are eligible to co-apply, with a lead applicant tenured in the School of Humanities.